Frequently Asked Questions

 Q. Who is Christopher Zoukis?

-A. Christopher Zoukis is an incarcerated prison education, prison law and prisoners rights expert, as well as a nonfiction book author, novelist, and a journalist.
-While he spends most of his time writing about prison law, prison education and prisoners’ rights, he also tries to find time to pen a novel here and there.
+A. Christopher Zoukis is an incarcerated prison education, prison law and prisoners rights expert, as well as a nonfiction book author and a journalist.
+While he spends most of his time writing about prison law, prison education and prisoners’ rights, he is also a graduate students at Adams State University, where he is pursuing a master’s in Business Administration.
 To learn more visit our Who is Christopher Zoukis? page.

 Q. What are Christopher Zoukis’s published works?

 A. Christopher Zoukis is the author of several published books including Federal Prison Handbook: The Definitive Guide to Surviving the Federal Bureau of Prisons (Middle Street Publishing, 2017), Prison Education Guide (Prison Legal News Publishing, 2016) and College for Convicts: The Case for Higher Education in American Prisons (2014, McFarland & Company).
 To find out more visit our Resumé and Published Works page.

 Q. What kinds of journalism does Christopher Zoukis focus on?